 In accordance with the provisions of the Governmental Accounting Standards Board Statement 34, "Basic Financial Statements and Management's Discussion and Analysis for State and Local Governments", the Commission has classified its net position as unrestricted.
 This component of net position consists of net positions that do not meet the definition of "restricted" or "net investment in capital assets" and includes net position that may be allocated for specific purposes by the Board.

 Operating and Non-Operating Revenues and Expenses

 Operating revenues include all revenues derived from member contributions.
-Non-operating revenues principally consist of interest income earned on various interest-bearing accounts and on investments in debt securities and positive changes in the Commission's investment in the New Jersey Counties Excess Joint Insurance Fund.
+Non-operating revenues principally consist of positive changes in the Commission's investment in the New Jersey Counties Excess Joint Insurance Fund.